omniedgeio/omniedge/README.md

 **Bring the intranet on the internet**

 >Omniedge's Peer-to-Peer and Zero-Config Layer 2 VPN solutions are not only a great and affordable network solution for a small team but also for big companies with thousands of computers all around the world.
-What happens in intranet, stayin in intranet.
+What happens in intranet, stays in in intranet.

 <!-- [![Build Status]() -->
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)